TikTok Tips & Strategies

 By Spencer Lanoue

-You’ve filmed the perfect clips, stitched them together in TikTok, and saved it to your drafts for later.
-But then, inspiration strikes.
-You have one more brilliant video idea that would take your TikTok from good to great.
+You’ve filmed the perfect clips, stitched them together in TikTok, and saved them to your drafts.
+But then, inspiration strikes, you have another brilliant video idea that would elevate your TikTok from good to great.
 The only problem?
-Your masterpiece is already sitting in your drafts folder, and there isn't an obvious add another clip button.
-This article cuts straight to the solution, walking you through the simple, effective workaround to add new video clips to your existing TikTok drafts and offering a pro strategy for avoiding this issue altogether.
+Your masterpiece is already in your drafts folder, and there isn't an obvious way to add another clip.
+This article provides a simple, effective workaround to add new video clips to your existing TikTok drafts and offers a pro strategy for avoiding this issue altogether.

 First, The Hard Truth: Can You Directly Add Video to a Saved TikTok Draft?

 Let's get this out of the way immediately: No, you cannot directly add a new video clip into a project you've already saved as a draft within the TikTok editor.
-Once you hit that “Save to Drafts” button, a lot of the initial editing options get locked in.
+Once you hit that “Save to Drafts” button, many initial editing options get locked in.
 Think of a draft as a semi-finalized project file.
 TikTok has saved the specific sequence of your clips, the timing, and the initial edits you’ve made.
-To alter that fundamental sequence by inserting a new clip, the app would need a much more complex, non-linear editing system - something more like a professional video editor than a quick social app.
+Altering that sequence by inserting a new clip would require a more complex, non-linear editing system - something akin to a professional video editor rather than a quick social app.

 This limitation is a common point of frustration for creators, but understanding it is the first step toward working around it.
-Trying to find a hidden button or secret menu will only lead to disappointment.
-Instead, we have to use a clever workaround that achieves the exact same goal: combining your draft footage with new footage into a final, polished video.
+Searching for hidden buttons or secret menus will only lead to disappointment.
+Instead, use a clever workaround that achieves the same goal: combining your draft footage with new footage into a final, polished video.

 The Step-by-Step Workaround for Adding Clips to a Draft

-While you can’t drop a new clip into an old draft, you can absolutely save your draft, start a new project, and combine the old content with the new.
-This process sounds more complicated than it is.
-It only takes a couple of minutes, and once you do it a few times, it'll become second nature.
-Follow these precise steps.
+While you can’t drop a new clip into an old draft, you can save your draft, start a new project, and combine the old content with the new.
+This process is simpler than it sounds.
+It only takes a few minutes, and once you do it a few times, it'll become second nature.
+Follow these steps:

 Step 1: Save Your Existing Draft to Your Phone (Privately)

-The first thing we need to do is get the video you’ve already created out of your drafts folder and onto your device as an MP4 file.
-The best way to do this without a pesky TikTok watermark is by posting it privately.
+The first step is to get the video you've created out of your drafts folder and onto your device as an MP4 file.
+The best way to do this without a TikTok watermark is by posting it privately.

 • Open TikTok and go to your Profile.
 Tap the "Drafts" folder to see all your saved projects.